juliendelplanque/FamixNG-Tutorial/src-julien/slides.md

 - Classes **must** be used for entities that will be instantiated.
 - Traits **can not** be instantiated.
-- Can only inherit from one classes.
+- Can only inherit from one class.
 - Can "inherit" from multiple traits.

 ## Example